 - Specific lead journeys and where they may have dropped off

 4. Gather feedback from the bottom of the funnel

-The Customer Success team is truly in the weeds delivering the product that was marketed and sold.
+The Customer Success team is working with customers daily, delivering the product that was marketed and sold.
 Rely on them to feed the sales and marketing teams with quality customer feedback, use cases, and insight to tighten marketing messaging and sales demos.